ibm-cloud-docs/containers/cs_subnets.md

 <dt>VLANs for free clusters</dt>
 <dd>In free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default.
 Because IBM controls the VLANs, subnets, and IP addresses, you cannot create multizone clusters or add subnets to your cluster, and can use only NodePort services to expose your app.</dd>
 <dt>VLANs for standard clusters</dt>
-<dd>In standard clusters, the first time that you create a cluster in a zone, a public VLAN and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure (SoftLayer) account.
+<dd>In standard clusters, the first time that you create a cluster in a zone, a public VLAN and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 For every subsequent cluster that you create in that zone, you must specify the VLAN pair that you want to use in that zone.
 You can reuse the same public and private VLANs that were created for you because multiple clusters can share VLANs.</br>
 </br>You can either connect your worker nodes to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can use the ID of an existing private VLAN or [create a private VLAN](/docs/cli/reference/ibmcloud?topic=cloud-cli-manage-classic-vlans#sl_vlan_create) and use the ID during cluster creation.</dd></dl>

 To see the VLANs that are provisioned in each zone for your account, run `ibmcloud ks vlans --zone <zone>.` To see the VLANs that one cluster is provisioned on, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID> --showResources` and look for the **Subnet VLANs** section.

-IBM Cloud infrastructure (SoftLayer) manages the VLANs that are automatically provisioned when you create your first cluster in a zone.
-If you let a VLAN become unused, such as by removing all worker nodes from a VLAN, IBM Cloud infrastructure (SoftLayer) reclaims the VLAN.
+IBM Cloud infrastructure manages the VLANs that are automatically provisioned when you create your first cluster in a zone.
+If you let a VLAN become unused, such as by removing all worker nodes from a VLAN, IBM Cloud infrastructure reclaims the VLAN.
 After, if you need a new VLAN, [contact {{site.data.keyword.cloud_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).

 **Can I change my VLAN decision later?**</br>
 You can change your VLAN setup by modifying the worker pools in your cluster.
 For more information, see [Changing your worker node VLAN connections](/docs/containers?topic=containers-cs_network_cluster#change-vlans).